Parental Controls for the YouTube App on iPhone and Android

 - Tap Content & Privacy Restrictions.
 Enable it.

-- Install a parental control app for YouTube iPhone Android like Kivvie.
+- Install a whitelist-only player such as Kivvie.
 Open Kivvie and sign in with your Google account.
 Approve channels from the parent dashboard.
 Your child then sees only those channels in the app.

-Screen Time cannot filter inside YouTube.
-That is why step four is important.
+Screen Time cannot filter inside YouTube, and Restricted Mode only screens content rather than letting you choose channels.
+That is why the last step matters.
 A whitelist app gives you the control that Apple's settings lack.

 Set Up Parental Controls on YouTube for Android

-- For better control, install a parental control app for YouTube iPhone Android.
+- For channel-level control, install a whitelist-only player.
 Kivvie works on Android too.
 Approve channels and the app shows only those.

 Family Link limits how much time your child spends on YouTube.
 But it does not stop Shorts or comments.
 A whitelist app does.